keptn/keptn.github.io/content/docs/0.16.x/monitoring/dynatrace/install/index.md

 * If you would like to use backlinks from your Dynatrace tenant to the Keptn Bridge, provide the service with `KEPTN_BRIDGE_URL`.
 For further details about this value, please see [Authenticate Keptn Bridge](../../../operate/install/#authenticate-keptn-bridge).

-* Similarly to the Dynatrace tenant credentials, if running on a Unix/Linux based system, you can use environment variables to set the values of the credentials.
+* If running on a Unix/Linux based system, you can use environment variables to set the values of these credentials just as you did for the Dynatrace tenant credentials above.
 It is also fine to just replace the variables with values in the `helm` command in the following section.

     ```console
     KEPTN_API_URL=<KEPTN_API_URL>